Praise past tense

 praised [preɪzd]

-What is 2nd and 3rd form of praise?
+What are the 2nd and 3rd forms of the verb praise?

 What are the past tense and past participle of praise?

-The past tense of praise is: praise in past simple is praised. and past participle is praised.
+The past tense and past participle of praise are: praise in past simple is praised, and past participle is praised.

 What is the past tense of praise?